scabini/MLP-CN_dataset/README.md

 ## Cite

-If you use this method, please cite our paper:
+If you use our data or methods, please cite the paper:

 Scabini, L., and Bruno, O. "Structure and Performance of Fully Connected Neural Networks: Emerging Complex Network Properties", arxiv preprint (2021).